jeremyButtler/find--Co-infections/README.md

         <em>
           <b>Figure 3:</b> Number of co-infections detected for each reference
-          pair when we require at least 100 reads per consensus and a minimum difference of 0.3% mismatches between all consensus.
+          pair when we require at least 100 reads per consensus and a minimum difference of 0.3% mismatches between all consensuses.
          </em>
     <figcaption>
 </figure>

 &nbsp;

-We simulated what would happen if we had removed bins will less than 100 reads and consensus genomes with fewer than 0.3% of mismatches in R. To simulate the percent of mismatches between consensus genomes mapping to the same reference we multiplied the number of mismatches for the most error prone consensus
+We simulated what would happen if we had removed bins will fewer than 100 reads and consensus genomes with fewer than 0.3% of mismatches in R. To simulate the percent of mismatches between consensus genomes mapping to the same reference we multiplied the number of mismatches for the most error prone consensus